Conservative Party of British Columbia: Infighting while Official Opposition

+Also in August 2026, the Royal Canadian Mounted Police began investigating the party after Paton alleged that, a few weeks after Findlay won the May 2026 leadership vote, her chief of staff offered him a well-paying position in party operations in exchange for resigning his seat and allowing Findlay to contest the ensuing by-election.
+It is an offence under the Criminal Code to negotiate a reward or benefit related to resignation from political office.

+After their resignations, Milobar and Paton announced their intention to form a new party, with Bird, Banman, and Warbus joining them in September.
+These five MLAs, later joined by three others, ended up joining CentreBC on September 18, with Milobar becoming party leader.

+On September 18, 2026, the CPBC ejected three more MLAs from its caucus in Rustad, Halford, and Claire Rattée, with Linda Hepner leaving two days later, further reducing it to 24 seats; despite the loss of of the seats it won in December 2024, the party still maintained its position as the official opposition in the Legislative Assembly of British Columbia.

+Findlay resigned on September 20 after 113 days in post.
+Lorne Doerkson, MLA for Cariboo-Chilcotin, was appointed as interim leader.
+Despite her resignation as leader, Findlay remained the party's candidate for the 2026 Abbotsford-Mission provincial by-election, which was triggered after incumbent MLA Reann Gasper resigned to allow Findlay to seek a seat in the legislature.

+On September 21, 5 MLAs were brought back into the caucus by Doerkson.

 Ideology and positions

 For much of its history, the Conservatives subscribed to a free enterprise ideology, although one that was often overshadowed by centre-right coalitions like those of the BC Social Credit and BC Liberal parties.
 However, the Conservatives, especially in the 21st century, sought to offer a right-wing alternative; with the breakdown of formerly-successful centre-right coalitions, the party enjoyed renewed popularity.
 In 2017, party communications director John Twigg compared the party's populist and anti-establishment rhetoric with that of the Brexit movement and that of supporters of Donald Trump.

-Under John Rustad's leadership, the party has portrayed itself as more mainstream and "common sense" in order to broaden its appeal.
+Under John Rustad's leadership, the party portrayed itself as more mainstream and "common sense" in order to broaden its appeal.
 In 2023 and 2024, Rustad described his party as a "centre-right alternative" to BC United, the BC NDP, and the BC Greens, while matching the rhetoric of the federal Conservative Party in focusing on affordability and crime.
-Rustad's party has been labelled both centre-right and right-wing.
-However, the party has included among its candidates and leadership a number of fringe and far-right figures.
+The party under Rustad was labelled both centre-right and right-wing.
+However, the party has included among its candidates and leadership a number of conspiracy theorists and individuals with "extreme views on COVID-19".